united-security-providers/usp-core-waap/src/docs/header-filtering.md

 The complete filter logic with per-route and default settings is:

-* If not `enabled` for request resp. response (from per-route if set, else from default if set, else `true`), skip to last step here.
+* If not `enabled` for request resp. response (from per-route if set, else from default if set, else `true`), no header filtering is done.
 * Start with an empty set of headers.
 * If request, add headers from `allowClass` (from per-route if set, else from default if set, else `STANDARD`) to set.
 * If response, add headers from implicit allow class to set.